 Ms Dai Lijia has served in her current position since September 2012.
 In August 1993, Ms Dai began working at the Audit Department of People's Insurance Company of China, and later served as Deputy Director of the department.
-Afterwards, Ms Dai successively held the posts of Deputy Director of Non-bank Divisions under the Work Department of the Board of Supervisors in the Central Financial Work Committee and Director of Non-bank Divisions under the Work Department, Ms Dai successively held the posts of Consultant of the CBRC.
+Afterwards, Ms Dai successively held the posts of Deputy Director of Non-bank Divisions under the Work Department of the Board of Supervisors in the Central Financial Work Committee and Director of Non-bank Divisions under the Work Department of the Board of Supervisors at the CBRC.
 When working at the CBRC No. 4 Banking Department, Ms Dai successively held the posts of Consultant of the Supervision Division of CDB, the Office (the division for general office) Director, and Director of the Market Admittance Division and Deputy Inspector.
 Ms Dai is a CPC member, a postgraduate and a non-practising member of the Chinese Institute of Certified Public Accountants.